Dynamics of Pseudoentanglement: Ensemble pseudothermalization in automaton circuits

 \end{proposition}

 \begin{proof} See Appendix~\ref{app:proof1}. \end{proof}

+This statement quantitatively links the distinguishability between quantum ensembles [left hand side of Eq.~\eqref{eq:thm_randomphase}] to the (non-)uniformity of a probability distribution over $\Sigma_m$, that is, over subsets of the computational basis of cardinality $m$ [right hand side of Eq.~\eqref{eq:thm_randomphase}].
+Since we take $m \leq O(\poly{N})$ and $K \geq \omega(\poly{N})$, the error term on the right hand side is negligible in the regime we are interested in.
+Note that the ensemble $\mathcal{E}_p$ is determined by a probability distribution $p$ over $\Sigma_K$, but what controls the $m$-copy distinguishability is a different distribution, $\Phi_{m\leftarrow K}[p]$, over $\Sigma_m$.
+We may view $\Sigma_K$ as the state space for $K$ indistinguishable particles on the hypercube $\{0,1\}^N$; then the stochastic map $\Phi_{m\leftarrow K}$ is akin to taking the marginal distribution over $m$-particle states.
+Particle indistinguishability however requires symmetrizing over all $\binom{K}{m}$ $m$-particle subsets of each $K$-particle subset, which is the content of Eq.~\eqref{eq:phi_channel_def}.

-If we take $m = \poly{N}$ and $K = \omega(\poly{N})$, then the error term on the RHS of Eq.~\eqref{eq:thm_randomphase} is negligible, and pseudoentanglement (defined by the LHS being small) is tied to the non-uniformity of the distribution $\Phi_{m\leftarrow K}[p]$ on $\Sigma_m$.
-If we view $p$ as the distribution $\Sigma_K$ induced by the action of a random automaton circuit, then $\Phi_{m\leftarrow K}[p]$ is the distribution induced by the same process on $\Sigma_m$ (up to an average over initial states).
-We show this in Appendix~\ref{app:phi_maps}, along with other useful properties of the stochastic maps $\Phi$.
-Then Eq.~\eqref{eq:thm_randomphase} maps pseudoentanglement onto the mixing of a classical Markov chain on $\Sigma_m$.
+In Appendix~\ref{app:phi_maps} we prove various useful properties of the stochastic maps $\Phi$.
+Among these is the fact that, if we view $p$ as the distribution on $\Sigma_K$ induced by the action of a random automaton circuit, then $\Phi_{m\leftarrow K}[p]$ is the distribution induced by the same process on $\Sigma_m$, up to an average over initial states.
+Then Eq.~\eqref{eq:thm_randomphase} maps the $m$-copy distinguishability between quantum state ensembles onto the mixing of a classical Markov chain on $\Sigma_m$.

 \begin{proposition}[subset states] Consider an ensemble of subset states $\mathcal{E}'_p = \{\ket{\psi_{S}}:\ S\sim p\}$, specified by a general probability distribution $p$ over $\Sigma_K$ (subsets).
 We have, for all integers $1\leq m\leq K/2$,